VahidKeshtmand/WeatherService/Answers to technical questions.md

 ---

-- **Most useful feature recently added to your favorite programming language:**
+- **What is the most useful feature recently added to your favorite programming language?
+Please include a code snippet to demonstrate how you use it.**
 We can define fields, properties, and events with default values in an interface.

 ```csharp